reportportal/agent-Python-RobotFramework/README.md

 It's possible to tag tests the following way `test_case_id:12345` using default Robot Framework tagging functionality.
-ID specified after `:` will be sent to ReportPortal.
+ID specified after `:` will be sent to Report Portal.

-## Send attachement (screenshots)
+## Send attachment (screenshots)

 https://github.com/reportportal/client-Python#send-attachement-screenshots

 ## Integration with GA

-ReportPortal is now supporting integrations with more than 15 test frameworks simultaneously.
+Report Portal is now supporting integrations with more than 15 test frameworks simultaneously.
 In order to define the most popular agents and plan the team workload accordingly, we are using Google analytics.

-ReportPortal collects information about agent name and its version only.
+Report Portal collects information about agent name and its version only.
 This information is sent to Google analytics on the launch start.
 Please help us to make our work effective.
 If you still want to switch Off Google analytics, please change env variable